na-na-hi/renget/archive/LiminalCrossroads1.md

 *With the ear-ringing noise and short-lived sparks came the familiar smell of burnt gunpowder that the brothers had become accustomed to in many a holiday.
 There was nothing left on the tire but several empty red casings, their wispy smoke trailing away on the wind.*

-*"You fricking douchebag, don't scare me like that!", the elder twin exclaimed.*
+*"You fricking douchebag, don't scare me like that!" the elder twin exclaimed.*

 *"At least I know my big brother truly loves me~"*